laaancedc/short-stories/README.md

 - - -

+## What's the repo for?
-a repository/depot/library of all the short stories i've ever written. feel free to publish this to your blog, website, or whatever. just make sure to give credit where credit is due.
+A repository/depot/library of all the short stories i've ever written.
+Feel free to publish any of these stories to your blog, website, or wherever.
+Just make sure to give credit where credit is due.

-quality not guaranteed!
+Quality not guaranteed!

 X.